-Most restaurant-style cooking add a little secret ingredient called Dried Fenugreek leaves that gives the sauce a unique taste.
-Read more to find out what it is and how to use fenugreek in dishes.
+Dried Fenugreek leaves or kasuri methi is a lesser known Indian herb that gives a unique flavour to Indian dishes.
+Read more to find out what it kasuri methi and how to use it in dishes.

-It is classified as a herb and is perhaps one of those secret ingredients used in Indian restaurants to add an instant flavour boost to the dishes.
+It is classified as a herb and is perhaps one of those secret ingredients used in Indian restaurants to add an instant flavour boost to many dishes.

 What Is Kasuri Methi